andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 # What?

-!SLIDE
+!SLIDE bullets
 # Node?
-## A set of libraries on top of Google V8
+* A set of libraries on top of Google V8
-## Focused on doing networking right
+* Focused on doing networking right
+* Uses a single thread

 !SLIDE